The importance of pain relief

 Visual analogue scale (VAS)

-With the visual analog scale, the patient marks a point on a line to indicate the perceived pain intensity.
+On the visual analogue scale, the patient marks a point along the line to indicate the perceived pain intensity.
 The line ranges from “no pain” to “worst imaginable pain.”
-By measuring the distance from the starting point to the marker, a visual representation of the pain is obtained, allowing you as a nurse to assess and document the pain intensity.
+By measuring the distance from the starting point to the marker, you obtain a visual representation of the pain, allowing you as a nurse to assess and document the pain intensity.

 A reference for visual analogue pain assessment scal